Children's book author

 Information for writers...

-I'm often asked for advice about writing and, in particular, getting published.
+'m often asked for advice about writing and, in particular, getting published.

 Here are my tips...

-They say you have to read a thousand picture books before you write one (there's some other number ofr middle grade and young adult - but I don't write those, so I know NOTHING about that).
+They say you have to read a thousand picture books before you write one (there's some other number for middle grade and young adult - but I don't write those, so I know NOTHING about that).

+I usually state this not to be off-putting but to point out the amount of research needed to get familiar with the genre.
 As a publisher I was often sent manuscripts which were lovely and charming but where the author obviously felt they were the first one to ever come up with the theme/idea... whereas the theme was a kind of sub-genre in itself.

 So to put this in a nutshell - read! read! read!